Spidfail/vim_config/README.md

 - [vim-gitgutter](https://github.com/airblade/vim-gitgutter) : 'A Vim plugin which shows a git diff in the sign column.'
 What else ?
 - [vim-startify](https://github.com/mhinz/vim-startify) : run `vim` with no arguments and you'll see.

 ## To manage your Vim and his plugins :

 To install a plugin, add `Plug '[creator]/[project-name]'` between `call plug#begin()` and `call plug#end()`.

-Check the **List of usefull commands** or the vim plug website for more nor trigger tab completion after typing `:Plug` !
+Check the below (*List of usefull commands*), or the vim plug website for more, nor trigger tab completion after typing `:Plug` !

+### And to change the colorscheme only ?

+*Install the scheme plugin* with the instructions above, for example [tokyonight.vim](https://github.com/ghifarit53/tokyonight-vim) or [nord-vim](https://github.com/arcticicestudio/nord-vim).

+Then, replace this line	: `colorscheme gruvbox`
+By this line			: `colorscheme [your scheme]`

+I personnaly use tokyonight quite often.

+### Any advice ?

+- You can open a terminal in vim by typing `:term`.

+- You also can install incon's scheme for your NERDTree : check [vim-devicons](https://github.com/ryanoasis/vim-devicons) for more.

+- Try to insall and use [FZF](https://github.com/junegunn/fzf) or *Fuzzy finder*.
+This is a blazzing faste finder with many options.
+It can be used inside and outside of Vim, for example in your terminal.

-### List of usefull commands and shortcuts
+## List of usefull commands and shortcuts :

 These commands are meant to be run in a Vim session.